simonlotzkar/1800_20233_17/README.md

 ├── profile.html             # user profile page
 └── README.md
 └── signUp.html              # signs up user with firebase auth
-├── template.html            # template for making pages
+├── submitRestaurant.html    # page for adding new restaurants to database ├── template.html            # template for making pages

 It has the following subfolders and files: